nikhilgorantla/pythonPrograming/README.md

 # Some Python Programs:
 ```
-1.maxuid
-2.fileCheck
+1.maxuid.py
+2.largestUID.sh  -- Shell script
+3.fileCheck.py
-3.Checking a file implementation in shell
+4.Checking a file implementation in shell
+5.More Pythonic way of checking file
 ```